ShvaykaD/thingsboard.github.io/_includes/docs/mqtt-broker/reference/1m-throughput-p2p-performance-test.md

 - Publisher and Subscriber Pods:
   - For the 200k and 400k msg/sec tests, 5 publisher pods were deployed on one EC2 instance, and 5 subscriber pods were deployed on another EC2 instance.
-  - For the 600k and 800k msg/sec tests, the number of pods was increased to 10 per instance (10 publishers on one instance and 10 subscribers on another) due to port limitations within a single pod for simulating clients.
+  - For the 600k and 800k msg/sec tests, the number of publisher and subscriber pods was increased to 10 per instance due to port limitations within a single pod.
-  - For the 1M msg/sec test, the setup was further scaled by doubling the number of EC2 instances (nodes) for both publishers and subscribers, with 20 pods distributed evenly across two instances for publishers and another two instances for subscribers.
+  - For the 1M msg/sec test, the setup was scaled by doubling the number of EC2 instances, while having 10 publisher and subscriber pods per instance.
-    This ensured optimal performance and avoided any potential single-machine limitations.
 - Orchestrator Pod: The orchestrator pod was deployed on a separate EC2 instance, which also hosted additional components, including [Kafka Redpanda console](https://www.redpanda.com/redpanda-console-kafka-ui) and [Redis Insight](https://redis.io/docs/latest/operate/redisinsight/) pods, to facilitate monitoring and coordination.

 This flexible configuration enabled the test agent to adapt to rising traffic demands while addressing infrastructure constraints, such as port limitations.